CyberGen49/spigot-deaths/README.md

 # CyberDeathMessages
-A spigot plugin that overrides the default death messages with super customizable ones!
+A Spigot plugin that overrides the default death messages with super customizable ones!

 ## Commands